 x = rand(100_000)

-The results reveal that the second approach achieves a significant speedup, requiring less than 15% of the time taken by the slower method.
-However, even the "slow" approach is remarkably fast, taking less than 0.0001 seconds to execute.
+The results reveal that the second approach achieves a significant speedup, requiring less than 15% of the time consumed by the slower method.
+However, even the "slow" approach is remarkably fast when interpreted in absolute terms, completing in under 0.0001 seconds.

-This pattern will be recurring in our benchmarks, where absolute execution times are often negligible.
-In such cases, the relevance of our conclusions heavily depends on the context.
-If the operation is only performed once in isolation, readability should be the primary consideration for choosing a method.
-On the other hand, if the operation is executed repeatedly, small differences in performance might accumulate and become meaningful, making the faster approach a more suitable choice.
+This pattern will be recurring in our benchmarks, where execution times are often negligible.
+In such cases, the relevance of our conclusions depends heavily on context.
+If the operation is performed only once, readability should guide the choice of implementation.
+Instead, if the operation is executed repeatedly, small performance differences accumulate and might become meaningful, making the faster approach a more suitable choice.

-To make this point concrete, let’s revisit the functions from the previous example and call them inside a for-loop that runs 100,000 times.
+To make this point concrete, let's place these functions inside a for-loop that runs 100,000 times.
 Since our sole goal is to repeat the operation, the iteration variable itself plays no role.
-In such cases, it's common practice to employ a throwaway variable: placeholder that exists only to satisfy the loop’s syntax, without ever being referenced.
+In such cases, it's a common practice to employ a throwaway variable: a placeholder that exists only to satisfy syntax requirements, without ever being referenced.
 This convention signals to other programmers that the variable's value can be safely ignored.
-In our example, _ serves this purpose, simply reflecting that each iteration performs exactly the same operation.
+In our example, _ serves this purpose within the for-loop.
+It reflects that each iteration performs exactly the same operation, without depending on the for-loop index.

 x = rand(100_000)